Ask Pauline a Question

 One similar offer is the Coles Low Rate Mastercard, which is 0% p.a. for 15 months and earns Flybuys points on your purchases.

 With the Citi Rewards Card, you can earn Citi reward Points at a rate of 1 point per $1 (uncapped on international spending, and capped at $10,000 per month on domestic spending).
-Aside from its 14-month 0% purchase and balance transfer offer, the card provides a range of extras on the side, for a reduced annual fee of $49 in the first year (usually $149).
+Aside from its 15-month 0% purchase and balance transfer offer, the card provides a range of extras on the side.

 TIP: If you’re thinking of applying for a 0% purchase card to cover your Christmas spending, be sure to take into consideration how long it will take for your card to arrive.